 Students should note that it is a condition of enrolment at UNSW Canberra that you obtain and retain an ADFA Card for the entirety of your study with UNSW Canberra.
 Failure to obtain a card will severely limit your access to services.
 While on campus you should display your ID card at all times.
-If you are Canberra based, present yourself to the ICTS Helpdesk (Building 14) and have a photo taken.
-If we can verify that you are a valid student we can give you a card immediately.
-If you cannot come to the ICTS Helpdesk, send a passport photo of yourself, together with your student number and contact details, to the ICTS Helpdesk.

 The address to post this information to is: